calaldees/mapOfComputing/computing/GUI.md

 * [7GUIs](https://7guis.bradwoods.io/) - 7GUIs defines 7 tasks that represent typical challenges in GUI programming.
 This site implements the 7 tasks using vanilla [[html]], [[css]] & [[javascript]]

+* [You don't need a modal window](https://youdontneedamodalwindow.dev/) - Just make a separate page

 todo
 ----